Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 Now you should see the EC2 instance created by the Cloudformation template under `Target instances`.
 Its name should be `<Cloudformation stack name>-jumphost`, select it and click `Start session`.

 ![](assets/session-mgr-3.png)

-#### 4. Create a key-pair to be used for authenticating with Snowflake programmatically
+#### 4. Create a key-pair to be used for authenticating with Snowflake
 Create a key pair in AWS Session Manager console by executing the following commands.
 You will be prompted to give an encryption password, remember this phrase, you will need it later.